tencent cloud

 when-synced

-The promotion policy for image queues when a node is shut down normally.
+Promotion policy for mirrored queues when a node is shut down normally.

-when-synced: The image queue will only be promoted to the main queue once it has resynchronized after the node shutdown.
+when-synced: indicates that the mirrored queue will only be promoted to the main queue when it is resynchronized after the node shutdown.

-The default setting is when-synced, to avoid unnecessary promotion operations.
+The default value is when-synced to avoid unnecessary promotion operations.

 ha-sync-mode